NanderTGA/s0urce-dTI/README.md

 After cloning, run `npm install` and `git lfs install`.

+### TODO

+- Fix version inconsistent dTI numbers across the code
+  - Include version from package.json everywhere
+  - Change version number to 2.0.0
+- Update the copied over code from Yabluzo to the newest dTI version
+- Test if everything actually works
+- Publish to NPM
+  - Setup github actions workflow for that
+- Create a better API interface that works for both prettier-s0urce and bots
+- Move repo to @d0t3k1

 ### Git LFS

 If you're working with binary filetypes, like images, videos, excel files, files that are excessively large that you aren't planning on changing or other files that don't work well with version control, you should use Git LFS to track them.
 Do note that CSV files are plain text files and can work fine with git.
 One may however consider using Git LFS if the file is excessively large and doesn't need to be changed (git lfs still allows files to be changed).